Don’t judge yourself by what others did to you ― Cody Kennedy

 My psychotherapy practice in Leamington Spa, Warwick and Stratford upon Avon allows you the space to talk openly about what has happened to you.
-As an experienced counsellor trained to help survivors of abuse, I provide you with a safe and confidential environment where you will not be judged but instead listened to, accepted and understood.
+As an experienced counsellor, trained to help survivors of abuse, I provide you with a safe and confidential environment.
+I will not be judge you but instead listened to, accepted and understood.

 This work can be demanding for clients, however, with my understanding of the trauma caused by experiencing abusive behaviour, we can build a trusting relationship which will support and empower you.
 We can work together to enable change in whatever form you would like that to be.

 Additionally, I am qualified in working creatively in the counselling room where we can use writing, art, poetry or stones as another form of communication.
 This can be particularly good for clients who find difficulty in putting their feelings into words.
 If you would like to work in a creative way, please feel free to discuss with me.